HMS Sutherland (F81): 2011–2020

 In 2018 Sutherland had a deployment to the Pacific Ocean.
 Part of her mission was "to continue the pressure campaign on North Korea", and on her return traveled through the South China Sea to assert navigation rights against Chinese claims.

-Early in 2019 she served as a testbed for an integrated mount for the Martlet LMM and 30mm cannon, successfully engaging in firing operations against a motorboat sized target at the Aberporth range in Wales.
+Early in 2019 she served as a testbed for an integrated mount for the Martlet LMM and 30 mm cannon, successfully engaging in firing operations against a motorboat-sized target at the Aberporth range in Wales.

+2021–present

 In April 2021, Sutherland entered long-term refit to incorporate Sea Ceptor SAMs as well as other system updates.
+The frigate was reported to have been removed from dry dock in March 2024, it being anticipated that she would begin post-refit sea trials later in the year.
+Initial training in advance of post-refit sea trials began in February 2025.